"HEALTHY TEETH AND GUMS FOR LIFE"

 Is Dental Anesthesia Safe During Pregnancy?

 Pregnancy is obviously an exhilarating time in one’s life.
 All moms-to-be can agree that once they find out they’re pregnant, they immediately start wondering if there are things that were safe before but aren’t now because of the baby.
 This is especially true when it comes to dental procedures.
 Can certain dental treatments or procedures cause fetal abnormalities or cause birth defects?
 Is there an increased risk of premature delivery or miscarriage?
-It’s very natural for pregnant women to wonder these things so we’re going to look into how oral health care can continue safely, especially in the case of local anesthetics for pain control.

 Pregnancy Hormones Affect Your Oral Health

 Unbeknownst to many pregnant women, the hormonal changes happening throughout your body can actually cause dental problems.
 You may end up noticing things like a dry mouth, gum inflammation and bleeding, or sensitivity.
 This is referred to as pregnancy gingivitis and if not looked after or treated properly, can turn into gum disease.
+It is important to note that dental work during pregnancy should be approached with caution.

 Morning sickness can also affect your teeth because of the increased acidity.
 After vomiting, it’s best to avoid brushing your teeth right away as this can spread the acid around more and eat away at your enamel.
 Instead, rinse your mouth with water and then wait half an hour to an hour before brushing them thoroughly.
 And yes, it is safe to use fluoride-based mouthwashes and toothpaste.